fujaba/fulibTables/README.md

 | Study Right 	| wa1339 Football 	|
 <!-- end_code_fragment: -->

-The third line expands the roomsTable with the attached assignments.
+The third line expands the room table with the attached assignments.
-Again we loop through the rows of the roomsTable and look up the University u contained in the University column and the room r contained in the Room column.
-Then, for each assignment a attached to room r we create a result row containg u, r, and a.
+Again, we loop through the rows of the room table and look up the university `u` contained in the `University` column and the room `r` contained in the `Room` column.
+Then, for each assignment `a` attached to room `r`, we create a result row containing `u`, `r`, and `a`.

 The table below shows the current result: